Was Trump’s draft order on classical buildings really about Obama?

 What’s in the executive order?

-The order encompasses all federal courthouses and agency headquarters, all federal public buildings in Washington, D.C. and the surrounding area – what’s called the National Capital Region – and all federal public buildings that cost more than US$50 million to build.
+The order encompasses all federal courthouses and agency headquarters, all federal public buildings in Washington, D.C. and the surrounding area—what’s called the National Capital Region—and all federal public buildings that cost more than US$50 million to build.
 The order would apply to the design of all new buildings, as well as to all renovations or additions to existing buildings.

-It’s meant to overturn the existing “Guiding Principles for Federal Architecture” issued in 1962 by future Democratic Sen. Daniel Patrick Moynihan.
+It’s meant to overturn the existing “Guiding Principles for Federal Architecture” issued in 1962 by future Democratic senator Daniel Patrick Moynihan.
 Rather than dictating a single style, Moynihan’s principles emphasize the importance of diverse “designs that embody the finest contemporary American architectural thought.”

 In fact, they specifically suggest that “development of an official style must be avoided.
-Design must flow from the architectural profession to the government” – which is exactly the opposite of what Trump’s mandate is trying to do.
+Design must flow from the architectural profession to the government”—which is exactly the opposite of what Trump’s mandate is trying to do.

 So who’s behind the executive order?

-It was drafted by the National Civic Art Society, a conservative nonprofit that promotes the classical tradition in architecture, urbanism and the arts.
+It was drafted by the National Civic Art Society, a conservative nonprofit that promotes the classical tradition in architecture, urbanism, and the arts.
 The group considers modernist architecture to be “a failure” and endeavors to “help architecture return to its pre-Modernist roots.”
 The National Civic Art Society claims all forms of modern architecture “reject traditional standards of beauty and harmony.
 Indeed, ‘beauty’ is a forbidden word,” and notes that some leading modernist architects were fascists, racists and evinced a “hatred of democracy.”

-‘Classical’ can mean many different things
+“Classical” can mean many different things

-Many U.S. government buildings – from the White House to the Supreme Court Building – were built in the classical style.
+Many U.S. government buildings—from the White House to the Supreme Court Building—were built in the classical style.
 According to the executive order, because the style alludes to the architecture of “democratic Athens and republican Rome,” it is able to “physically symbolize” the nation’s self-governing ideals.
-On the other hand, the order and the NCAS characterize buildings built since 1962 as “undistinguished… uninspiring … and even just plain ugly,” citing popular opinion polls as proof.
+On the other hand, the order and the NCAS characterize buildings built since 1962 as “undistinguished . . . uninspiring . . . and even just plain ugly,” citing popular opinion polls as proof.

 And yet, critics have been quick to point out that the classical style doesn’t always symbolize democratic ideals of self-governance.

-Dictators, plutocrats and autocrats have long used the classical style to connect the grandeur of the Roman empire to their own power.
-Hitler, Stalin and Kim Jong-Il all favored classically inspired buildings.
+Dictators, plutocrats, and autocrats have long used the classical style to connect the grandeur of the Roman empire to their own power.
+Hitler, Stalin, and Kim Jong-il all favored classically inspired buildings.

-In the United States, there’s a strong classical tradition in not just the capital but also in the South, where plantation owners were keen to build their mansions in the neoclassical style – and where this architectural tradition is still alive and well.
-For example, we see it in buildings like the recently completed Federal Building and Courthouse in Tuscaloosa, Alabama.
-Yet it’s difficult to avoid the fact that many of these neoclassical estates – these purported symbols of democracy – featured separate quarters for slaves.
+In the United States, there’s a strong classical tradition in not just the capital but also in the South, where plantation owners were keen to build their mansions in the neoclassical style—and where this architectural tradition is still alive and well.
+For example, we see it in buildings such as the recently completed Federal Building and Courthouse in Tuscaloosa, Alabama.
+Yet it’s difficult to avoid the fact that many of these neoclassical estates—these purported symbols of democracy—featured separate quarters for slaves.

-Architect Phineas Harper also makes a subtle but important point that today’s love of classical and traditional architecture often masks a fondness toward traditional European culture – and, by extension, an aversion to “the other.”
-He notes that classicism, traditional architecture and anti-modernist rhetoric frequently disguise xenophobic and violent impulses.
+Architect Phineas Harper also makes a subtle but important point that today’s love of classical and traditional architecture often masks a fondness toward traditional European culture—and, by extension, an aversion to “the other.”
+He notes that classicism, traditional architecture, and antimodernist rhetoric frequently disguise xenophobic and violent impulses.

 More Obama backlash?